 Emma wanted to pursue a career as a paramedic, but didn’t have the required qualifications.
-Her learning journey began when she decided to retake her English, maths and science GCSEs at Petroc College in Devon, and she is now studying paramedicine at UWE Bristol.
+Her learning journey began when she decided to retake her English, maths and science GCSEs at Petroc College in Devon.

 I hadn’t achieved the grades needed at school for a paramedicine degree, so I retook my GCSE English, maths, and science exams at Petroc, then completed an access to higher education course.
 I also volunteered as a community first responder.
-I’m now undertaking a degree in paramedic science at UWE Bristol, which will give me the education and experience I need to be a paramedic.
+I’m now undertaking a degree in paramedic science at the West of England University Bristol, which will give me the education and experience I need to be a paramedic.

 The difference the learning has made in my life is massive.
 I get to do what I have always wanted to do which is save lives, and with every course I complete, my dream of being a paramedic is becoming a reality.

 Emma’s learning has transformed her view of herself from someone who did not feel capable of academic success to someone who is capable of whatever she sets her mind on.